lunarway/openbanking/README.md

 # Lunar Open Banking

-Repository for keeping track of issues related to Lunars open banking APIs
+Repository for keeping track of issues related to Lunar's Open Banking APIs

 ## How to use this repository